shawnlaffan/perl-alien-gtkstack-windows/README.md

 Use it before you call any Gtk2 related perl libs and it will be added to the path if you are using Strawberry Perl.
 If you are not on Windows then it does nothing.
 (It should probably be generalised to work for any Windows perl compiled with gcc).
+(There are PPMs available to install Gtk2 etc - see below).

 ```perl5
 use strict;